Service business ideas with low startup costs in Canada

 Personal trainer

 Working out of a gym or independently, trainers develop holistic fitness programs comprised of fitness, health, and nutrition targeted to individual needs.
-Trainers are required to have professional fitness certification at varying levels.
+Trainers need professional fitness certification at varying levels.

 Personal chef

-Working directly for celebrities, politicians, or business leaders, personal chefs are responsible for shopping for ingredients and designing and creating meals.
-They may be trained in culinary schools or are self-taught.
+Working directly for celebrities, politicians, or business leaders, personal chefs shop for ingredients and design and create meals.
+They may train at culinary schools or teach themselves.

 Home services